Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-The average insurance rates for a Mini Cooper are $1,220 a year with full coverage.
-Comprehensive insurance costs approximately $250, collision costs $450, and liability is estimated at $384.
-Liability-only insurance costs approximately $432 a year, with high-risk driver insurance costing $2,640 or more.
+The average auto insurance rates for a Mini Cooper are $1,220 annually for full coverage.
+Comprehensive insurance costs around $250 a year, collision costs $450, and liability insurance is estimated at $384.
+Liability-only coverage costs approximately $432 a year, with high-risk coverage costing $2,640 or more.
 Teens cost the most to insure at $4,582 a year or more.

 Average premium for full coverage: $1,220

-Prices are based on $500 policy deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all U.S. states and for all Cooper models.
+Full coverage includes $500 deductibles, 30/60 bodily injury liability limits, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all states and Cooper trim levels.

 Price Range Variability

-Using a middle-aged driver as an example, Mini Cooper insurance rates go from the low end price of $432 for minimum levels of liability insurance to the much higher price of $2,640 for a driver who has had serious violations or accidents.
+Using a 40-year-old driver as an example, Mini Cooper insurance rates go from as cheap as $432 for your basic liability-only policy to a high of $2,640 for a driver who requires high-risk insurance.

 Urban vs. Rural Price Range

-Living in a larger city can make a big difference on the price of insurance.
-Rural locations are shown to have lower incidents of collision claims than cities with more traffic congestion.
+Living in a larger city has a significant impact on auto insurance rates.
+Areas with sparse population are shown to have fewer accident claims than cities with more traffic congestion.

 Use the form below to get customized rates for your location.